Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the structure and sequence of property transactions, including the legal and practical steps at each stage.
-As you work through this article, focus your revision on:
+For SQE1, you are required to understand the structure and sequence of property transactions, including the legal and practical steps at each stage, with a focus on the following syllabus points:

 • The main stages of a property transaction: pre-contract, exchange, completion, and post-completion